 Pre-book your transfer with Welcome Pick-Ups and a professional English speaking driver will be waiting for you in the arrivals hall, ready to help wheel your luggage out to the car.
 Child seats can be selected at the time of booking.

 The EA City Bus has a regular service to Plaza de Armas bus station in the center of Seville calling at Santa Justa Railway Station, Metro station San Bernado, Carlos V Avenue (for Jardines del Prado), and Paseo Colón (besides the Torre del Oro amongst other stops.
 Buses run daily between 5.20 am-00.50 am and you can buy tickets direct from the driver.

 Time: 35 minutes

 Jump in a licensed taxi outside of the airport terminal and be at your city center destination within 30 minutes, depending on traffic.
 There is a surcharge for journeys between midnight-7am and on weekends and public holidays with extra surcharges for Easter and Feria de Abril.

 Time: ~30 minutes

 Located right in Seville’s historic center, you get the perfect mixture of hotel amenities including free WiFi and modern rooms, along with your perfect dose of history.
 The hotel also has a rooftop terrace that offers incredible city views, a swimming pool for those hot summer days, and rooms with balconies!
 You can enjoy some quintessential Andalusian cuisine at the restaurant as well.

 Ribera de Triana

-If you’re looking for impressive views, a rooftop pool, gorgeous air-conditioned room, a free gym and a spa then you’ve come to the right place.
+If you’re looking for impressive views, a rooftop pool, a gorgeous air-conditioned room, a free gym, and a spa then you’ve come to the right place.
 This hotel includes everything that is guaranteed to make your trip a great one!
 You’ll also be 20 minutes away from all of the city’s main attractions.

 Hotel Posado del Lucero